 Also don’t rely on WiFi!
 WiFi in Djibouti is simply NOT reliable, slow and not widespread either.
 Hotels do offer free WiFi in most cases, but for example in the Sheraton as well as in the Kempinski I found the public WiFi very slow.
 Keep in mind that public WiFi is through an unsecured network connection.
 Using a VPN is recommended.

 Well this is a funny one for Djibouti… because there is NO choice, there is only one prepaid sim card for tourists available!
 Which makes it easier for me writing this article as there is no recommendation, no best sim card for Djibouti and I also don’t need to tell you more about the available options and making a comparison.

-Traveltomtom does NOT recommend international sim cards with global coverage.
-As part of our research we reviewed and compared all the world travel sim cards available and came to the simple conclusion that most of them are NOT worth it.
-Local sim cards are MUCH BETTER deals.
+Another great option is an international sim card with global coverage.
+As part of our research we reviewed and compared the best world travel sim cards and found out that some are great deals for traveling in Africa.